 - Data Custodians must be able to audit logins to Level II institutional data, and logins, accesses, and changes to Level III institutional data.

-- Audit records shall be kept at least six months, or as defined by specific regulations pertaining to the data.
+- Audit log records shall be kept a minimum of three months, or as defined by specific regulations pertaining to the data.
 The Business Owner and/or Data Custodian shall periodically review the audit records for evidence of violations or system misuse.
 An investigation must be conducted if unauthorized access, login, or changes are identified.

-- All authorized users shall be notified that access, login, and change audits will be conducted pertaining to Level III institutional data.
+- All authorized users shall be notified that access, login, and change audits will be conducted for Level III institutional data.
 If evidence of improper data access is discovered, it may result in disciplinary action.

 - The location of computer systems containing Level III institutional data, including but not limited to Social Security Numbers, Credit Card Numbers, and Protected Health Information, must be registered with the Information Security and Policy Office. (see how to register your system by clicking the USR link in Related Policies, References and Attachments section below.)